agektmr/PortableCache/README.md

 ## What is PortableCache.js?

+AppCache is a fast offline enabler.
+But there are a few glitches that keeps people from using it.
+You might have wished:

+* Permanently cache heavy resources without caching root HTML.
+* Show the latest assets when update is available.
+(AppCache needs page reload).
+* Per content version management.

-PortableCache.js is a resource loader with mobile browsers in mind.
+PortableCache.js is a resource loader for mobile browsers to solve those problems.

 * Declarative APIs.
 * Uses the best available storage on user's browser: